The Box, Plymouth’s major new museum, gallery and archive, opened in late 2020 and is one of the UK’s most exciting

 Celebrate the technologies, processes and people that have shaped the South West’s visual and audio-visual heritage in the Media Lab.
 More than 1,000 images and moving images, along with 300 objects from our social history, archive and moving image collections have been brought together for this fascinating space.

 The Box also has an ambitious exhibition programme running throughout the year.
-International artists including Portugal’s Leonor Antunes, Austria’s Eva Grubinger, Brazil’s Alexandre da Cunha, America’s Christopher Baker and Kehinde Wiley all have work currently on show.
+International artists including Portugal’s Leonor Antunes, Austria’s Eva Grubinger and Brazil’s Alexandre da Cunha all have work currently on show.

 A grand display of paintings of Plymouth, a showcase of three centuries of artistic production by the likes of Sir Joshua Reynolds, Robert Lenkiewicz, Stanhope Forbes and Barbara Hepworth plus a mass display of over 350 decorative art items can all be seen in ‘Our Art’.

 ‘Mayflower 400: Legend and Legacy’ is an epic journey of survival, imagination and 400 years of America.
-This major exhibition runs into 2021 and has been created in partnership with the Wampanoag Advisory Committee to Plymouth 400 in Massachusetts, and with the help of over 100 museums, libraries and archives across the UK, US and The Netherlands.
+This major exhibition has been extended until 2 January 2022 and has been created in partnership with the Wampanoag Advisory Committee to Plymouth 400 in Massachusetts, and with the help of over 100 museums, libraries and archives across the UK, US and The Netherlands.

 Many objects have travelled to Plymouth for the first time, or returned to the city for the first time in 400 years.
 The exhibition uses them alongside images and ideas to explore early English attempts to colonise America, acknowledge conflict with Native America and explore the impact of colonisation on the indigenous population.

 ‘Mayflower 400: Legend and Legacy’ also discusses the context of the sailing of the Mayflower in 1620, details the lives of the passengers, and considers the cultural, demographic and personal legacies of the story.